-NALAM offers community mental health services that combine clinical interventions with social entitlements through grassroots action by locally recruited and trained mobilisers and outpatient services by multidisciplinary teams.
+CSNL is a community mental health service that combines clinical interventions with social entitlements to improve the well-being of individuals.
+Our grassroots approach involves locally recruited and trained mobilisers and multidisciplinary outpatient teams.

 Partnerships